paanil/mug/README.md

 code_gen_tests will call different functions written in mug (the language).
 It compares the return values to the expected ones and prints the results.

+External call test has two .mug files and one .c file.
+It can be compiled:

+    mug -c -o external_call_test.o tests/external_call_test.mug
+    mug -c -o external_fibo.o tests/external_fibo.mug
+    gcc -o external_call_test external_call_test.o external_fibo.o tests/external_call_test.c

+The external_call_test calls fibo() defined in the external_fibo.mug and compares the result with the expected one.
+The test will print "OK" or "ERROR" by calling print_char() defined in external_call_test.c.

 ## Still missing or misbehaving features

 - Size of all types (even boolean) is 64 bits.
 The suffix in uint8, int16,